Effects of quenching protocols based on parametric oscillators: Zero-delay second order correlation functions

-Working with Lewis-Riesenfeld invariant number states based on the minimal uncertainty conditions (\ref{eq21}), the last two cases are thus implied.
+so that \beq g_2=\frac{ n(n-1)+ (6n^2+2n+1) |\nu | ^2+3 |\nu | ^4 (2n^2+2n+1)}{ \left[ n+ (1+2 n)|\nu|^2 \, \right]^2} \,\, . \eeq The creation of modes out of a state (e.g. the vacuum) is determined by the square modulus of the Bogolubov coefficient $\nu$.
+At early stages of dynamics the process follows a power-law with scale exponent determined on account of initial conditions superimposed to $\sigma$ and $\dot{\sigma}$, and of initial values for parametric frequency and its t-differentials.
+Working with Lewis-Riesenfeld invariant number states based on the minimal uncertainty conditions (\ref{eq21}), one has $|\nu(t)|^2\simeq \frac{ \sqrt{c} }{4 \omega_0 \sigma_0^2} \dot{\omega}_0^2 t^4+ h.o.t.$ if $\dot{\omega}_0\neq0$ and $|\nu(t)|^2 = \frac{ \sqrt{c} \ddot{\omega}_0^2}{ 36 \omega_0 \sigma_0^2} t^6+h.o.t.$ if $\dot{\omega}_0=0$, the approximate form for the leading correction to zero delay correlation function $g_2$ following accordingly via $g_2 \simeq 1 -\frac{1}{n} +\frac{2n^2+4n+3}{n^2} \, |\nu|^2$.
 For the problem under consideration in this communication, in particular, the distinction relies on the value for time-translation parameter $t_s$ in (\ref{omega2 gen}) since $\dot{\omega}_0=0$ for $t_s=0$.
-Once it is assumed that minimal uncertainty is realized at initial time for elements of the invariant Fock space owing to (\ref{eq21}), the variance of the invariant number operator \beq(\Delta_n N)^2= 2 \, (n^2+n+1) \, |\nu|^2 \, (1+|\nu|^2)\eeq so vanishes at initial time $t=0$, and initial value for correlation function $g_2$ is the standard $1-1/n$ (with $n \neq 0$).
+Once it is assumed that minimal uncertainty is realized at initial time for elements of the invariant Fock space owing to (\ref{eq21}), the initial variance of the invariant number operator is vanishing and the initial value for correlation function $g_2$ is the standard $1-1/n$ (with $n \neq 0$) associated with the harmonic oscillator.